When to Observe Sabbath?

 So Sabbath hours are not determined by the rise or setting of the sun but strictly by the presence or absence of light which will vary considerably with the amount of cloud cover.

-In some areas of the world, the Sabbath would be mere minutes long.
+In some areas of the world (towards higher latitudes), the Sabbath could be mere minutes long.
 How would people get a real rest, significant holy time with God etc. with such a short Sabbath?
 Some people would not have much of a Sabbath to call "a delight."
 (Isa 58:13)

 In fact, north of 66 degrees north latitude - a little north of Dawson City, Yukon or Fairbanks, Alaska (or south of 66 degrees south latitude) there would be no Sabbath at all for part of the winter months and Sabbaths of up to 24 hours for parts of the summer months.